 Salaries for Accountants in Different Specialized Roles

-Forensic accountants are highly trained specialists within the field that are always in demand in both public and private roles.
-The combination of training and demand leads to relatively high salaries even for accountants just starting in the position, from $95,000 to $180,938 in Seattle with a $115,000 midpoint.
+Forensic accountants are highly trained specialists who are always in demand in both public and private roles.
+The combination of training and demand leads to relatively high salaries for these pros.

 Public accounting itself covers an extraordinarily wide range of services in the accounting sector, everything from tax services to audit and corporate assurance.
 The size of CPA firms can range from tiny one-man operations to Big 4 corporate consultancies with an international presence, dealing with every type of specialization or industry.

 Washington’s CPA earn about $127,050, which represents the 90th percentile among all accountants and auditors in the state.
 They earn about $20,000 less in both the Bremerton and Olympia-Tumwater metro areas, at $107,100 and $104,350, respectively.